 2005-2020 Water Supply Planning in the Twin Cities Metropolitan Area - Summary (PDF, 4 pages)

 What we do

-The Water Supply Planning Unit works with the Clean Water Fund, Department of Natural Resources, Department of Health, and local water suppliers and water utilities to building knowledge in the region of water supply.
+The Water Supply Planning Team works with the Clean Water Fund, Department of Natural Resources, Department of Health, and local water suppliers and water utilities to building knowledge in the region of water supply.